 Figures presented below are as of Dec.
 31, 2022.
-For the description of each lending program, please go to Products and Services on pages 182-189.
+For the description of each lending program, please go to Products and Services on pages 192-195.

-PROGRAM NARRATIVE REPORT Restoration and Invigoration Package for a Self-Sufficient Economy towards Self- Sufficient Economy towards UPgrowth for Local Government Units (RISE UP LGUs) Lending Program The Bank approved P111.45 billion to 401 LGUs of which P44.25 billion had been released to 339 LGUs.
-On the other hand, 316 LGUs have availed of ISF amounting to 586.16 million.
+PROGRAM HIGHLIGHTS Restoration and Invigoration package for a Self-sufficient Economy towards Upgrowth for Local Government Units (RISE UP LGUs) Lending Program The Bank approved P111.45 billion to 401 LGUs of who billion had been released to 339 LGUs.
+On the other hand have availed of ISF amounting to 586.15 million.
 Municipal Development Fund (MDF) Lending Program The MDF Lending Program (EO No. 019, s.
 2021) was launched on Feb.
 10, 2021, to provide financing to COVID-19 response and recovery interventions and mechanisms of LGUs to accelerate the recovery and bolster the resiliency of the Philippine economy.
 Particularly, it aims to support the LGUs' program, plan, and activities that are geared towards the recovery from the local pandemic.
 BALIK-LOOB Lending Program (For Former Rebels and Former Violent Extremists) LANDBANK has released loans to 16 borrowers amounting to P1.75 million.
 Projects financed are agri-enterprises such as growing of root crops, palay and livestock production plus small businesses, namely retail sale of fruits/vegetables and ready-to-wear clothing, sari-sari store, and retail of tricycle side-car manufacturing.